DragonRidersUnite/book/src/01-hello-dragon.md

 And you haven't even written any code yet.
 Not a bad starting place.

-DRGTK handles the boring stuff when it comes to making games—dealing with low-level APIs like graphics, sounds and the game window.
+DRGTK handles the boring stuff when it comes to making games—dealing with low-level APIs like graphics, sound, and the game window.
 We can instead focus on creating our game instead of, for example, figuring out how to save data in a way that's compartible with Linux, Mac, Windows, Android, iOS, and web.

 ## An Overview of the Main Game File